SAP/sap-btp-service-operator/README.md

 ### 3. Centrally-Managed Namespace
 Define a secret named: `<namespace>-sap-btp-service-operator` in the Centrally Managed Namespace.
-Note: The centrally managed namespace is defined by the value specified in .Values.manager.management_namespace.
-If this value is not set, it defaults to the installation namespace.
+Note: The centrally managed namespace is determined by the value specified in .Values.manager.management_namespace, which can be provided during installation (See step 4 of the [Setup](#setup) section).
+In the event that this value is not set, the system defaults to using the installation namespace.

 ```yaml
 apiVersion: v1